Revisiting the 'Ancients'

 The article's second video (next) will continue to show the 'open style' manner of playing a drum (utilizing the proper vintage grips)

-Keep in mind that the AVI (above) depicts what a drummer often looks like when practicing, and not necessarily when performing.
+Keep in mind that the video (above) depicts what a drummer often looks like when practicing, and not necessarily when performing.
 Moeller believed in exaggerated motion, because it definitely helps to use the technique of exaggeration to strengthen the underlying basics.
 Moeller insisted on exaggerated, large movements to train muscles properly (in the early stages when learning a new technique).
 Refer to the many photographs in his book.

 Note: ... a comment as to how underlying movement and motion can be common or related to other rudiments